 Sonic's first title for the Xbox 360 and Playstation 3 was supposed to be a new beginning for the franchise.
 Originally billed as a reboot for the series, the primary design goal for the game was to create a "realistic" Sonic game -- complete with a full-on day/night cycle, physics-centric gameplay, and a huge world to explore.
 The game that ended up on store shelves was radically different: essentially another game broken out of the Sonic Adventure gameplay mold, it contained unaltered game elements and concepts largely dating all the way back to 1999.

-As per the formula established by that late 90's game, Sonic the Hedgehog (2006) is broken up in to multiple storylines: one for hero Sonic the Hedgehog, another for rival Shadow the Hedgehog, and a third story for the newcomer Silver the Hedgehog.
+As per the formula established by Sonic Adventure, Sonic the Hedgehog (2006) is broken up in to multiple storylines: one for hero Sonic the Hedgehog, another for rival Shadow the Hedgehog, and a third story for the newcomer Silver the Hedgehog.
 Though each character has their own plot threads, paths frequently cross and storylines intersect.
 Like Sonic Adventure 2, each of the three characters' campaigns does not represent just a single playable character, but a team of characters.
 For example, throughout the course of Sonic's story, one can expect to play portions of certain stages as Tails, or Knuckles.
 Likewise, players who choose Silver will at times be required to play as Blaze the Cat and Amy Rose, and lastly, Shadow teams up with Rouge the Bat and E-123 Omega from Sonic Heroes.
 Each character has abilities unique to them and can differ greatly from Sonic in terms of play style.

 The game is broken up in to two major modes: free-roaming "Town Stages" and more goal-oriented "Action Stages".
-A typical scenario involves exploring a Town Stage in order to find a way to access the next Action Stage, and once the level is complete, you're taken back to the Town Stage to repeat the process.
+A typical scenario involves exploring a Town Stage in order to find a way to access the next Action Stage, and once the level is complete, Sonic is taken back to the Town Stage to repeat the process.
 Town Stages contain human NPCs, which can offer hints on how to find the next Action Stage, or offer side missions to complete for money.
 A handful of shops exist around the game world's as well, which will sell upgrades that unlock new abilities.

 New to the game is the "Action Gauge": a meter that determines how much of a special ability each character can use.
 When the gauge depletes, the special ability is unavailable until it recharges.
 For example, Silver the Hedgehog can only use his psychokinesis until the action gauge is empty.